aradi/errorfx/README.rst

 Extending errors
 ----------------

-Sometimes, it may be desirable to extend the error type.
+Sometimes, it may be desirable to extend the ``fatal_error`` type.
 Either, because you wish to create some errors which carry more information than the base type does, or because you wish to differentiate between errors based on their class (by creating an error class hierarchy as you find for example in Python).

 The extension is straightforward.
 The following example demonstrates, how an I/O error could be introduced, which also contains the filename and the unit